-- provide the Supervised Experiential Learning opportunities for the student; - · allow the student to shadow and observe you; then- - supervise the student as they perform as much of your duties as possible to demonstrate achievement of required competencies (forms will be provided for each set of SEL); - co-sign the student's notes and, - complete evaluation forms on the student's work and professional behavior, and verify hours and the competencies the student has achieved during their time at your facility
+- provide the Supervised Experiential Learning opportunities for the student; - allow the student to shadow and observe you; then- - supervise the student as s/he performs as much of your duties as possible to demonstrate achievement of required competencies (forms will be provided for each set of SEL); - co-sign the student's notes and, - complete various evaluation forms on the student's work and professional behavior. - Also, we require that the student and preceptor complete a weekly "log" that verifies the number of SEL hours the student has completed that week.

 Your role as a preceptor is valuable.
-You are the expert that will provide guidance, practical experience and training to our dietetic focus students.
+You are the expert that will provide guidance, practical experience and training to our dietetic students.
 In doing so, you will be contributing to the profession as a role model to future dietitians.
 Benefits of being a preceptor may include:

-- Earning CEUs/CPEUs for your professional registration and/or license - Engagement with an academic setting - Supporting both your professional development as well as student professional development - Contributing to the profession by supporting students - Access to students as resources to help with specific projects/institutional needs
+- Earning CEUs/CPEUs for your professional registration and/or license - Engagement with an academic setting - Supporting both your professional development as well as student professional development - Contributing to the profession by supporting students

-Please note - All reasonable attempts are made to screen potential Dietetics Focus students for those individuals who will be self-starters, leaders, and self-directed learners.
+Please note - All reasonable attempts are made to screen potential RDN Focus students for those individuals who will be self-starters, leaders, and self-directed learners.
+This program is not for the student who needs close supervision from faculty and preceptors.
+While it may seem a bit "unfair" that the applicant must complete a great deal of preplanning with the risk of not getting into the program, this is a crucial step because plans for SEL and appropriate affiliation agreements must be in place at the beginning of the program.

 Please be assured that:

-- Professional liability insurance is maintained on our students - The student is required to carry their own health insurance

-- The student will have a completed health/medical examination form, immunization records, proof of 2-step TB testing, background check, drug screening, or any other requirement specified by the facility - The student will fill out and adhere to any HIPPA forms required for their SEL hours - Students are expected to adhere to a strict code of professional and ethical behavior at all times, as well as comply with your institutional requirements - o The student will have specific competencies that they are to complete throughout their Supervised Experiential Learning.
-They will provide these to you prior to the start of their time with you
+- Professional liability insurance is maintained on our students. - The student is required to carry his/her own health insurance. - The student will provide at the discretion of the facility: a completed health/medical examination form, immunization records, proof of TB testing, background check, drug screening, or any other requirement for time spent in your facility. - The student will fill out and adhere to any HIPPA forms required for their SEL hours - The student is expected to adhere to a strict code of professional conduct as well as comply with your institutional requirements.
+Professional and ethical behavior is expected at all times. - The student will have specific competencies that s/he is to complete throughout their supervised experiential learning.
+S/He will provide these to you at the start of their time with you.
+Information about the UNE MSAN/RDN Focus may be found on our website: (insert live website here)

-Affiliation agreements are required between the student's Supervised Experiential Learning facilities and UNE prior to the beginning of the student participation in SEL at the facility.
-UNE has a preapproved affiliation agreement, though occasionally some facilities prefer to use their own version of an agreement, in that case the legal counsel of UNE and the facility will work together to find mutually acceptable language if possible.
+Written affiliation agreements are required between the student's supervised experiential learning facilities and UNE prior to the beginning of the student participation in SEL at the facility.
+UNE will provide prospective and current students seeking SEL hours with a pre-approved affiliation agreement.
+Occasionally some facilities prefer to use their own version of an agreement, in that case the legal counsel of UNE and the facility will work together to find mutually acceptable language if possible.
 Affiliation agreements must be completed between UNE legal counsel and the practice site/facility prior to the student participation in SEL activities.

 Please do not hesitate to contact our program if you have any questions or concerns.
-The best method is an email to Emily Boldrin, the Assistant Director, Graduate Programs in Applied Nutrition; Director, Dietetics Focus, eboldrin@une.edu.
-Your commitment to the education of future dietetics professionals is greatly appreciated.
+The best method is an email to Angelina Maia, MSAN/RDN Focus Program Director, amaia@une.edu Your commitment to the education of future dietetics professionals is greatly appreciated.